slaviana88/Image-Organizer/README.md

   * `sudo -u postgres psql -c "ALTER USER image_organizer_user WITH PASSWORD 'newPassword'"

 * migrate the database with `sequelize db:migrate`
+* in case you want to revert migrations: `sequelize db:migrate:undo:all`

 * run seeders with `sequelize db:seed`

 3) Run `node index.js` to start the node server